 Ylva Haglund, Food Waste Campaigns Manager, Zero Waste Scotland added: “Scotland is committed to reducing food waste and Community Fridges are a brilliantly simple way of using up quality fresh food that would otherwise be thrown away.
 It’s exciting to see the growing trend for Community Fridges in Scotland and we hope other communities across the country will follow suit when they see the positive impact they can make.
 It’s great to see the commitment from the Gate Church Carbon Saving Project to make the Dundee fridge a success and we particularly thank the Climate Challenge Fund for making this project possible.”

 Environmental charity Keep Scotland Beautiful manages the Climate Challenge Fund on behalf of the Scottish Government.
 Alastair Seaman, Operations Manager at Keep Scotland Beautiful commented: “We are delighted to see another Community Fridge launch in Scotland.
 Community Fridges provide an opportunity for local communities to address the problem of food waste, helping to tackle carbon emissions and climate change, whilst ensuring anyone who needs it has access to high quality fresh food.
 We look forward to working with Hubbub and local Climate Challenge Fund projects to develop a strong Community Fridge network for Scotland.
 We see this as part of our work to make Scotland clean, green and sustainable.”

-More information on The Community Fridge Network, including a map of fridge locations and advice for those interested in setting up a Community Fridge can be found at www.hubbub.org.uk/communityfridgenetwork Back to Current News
+More information on The Community Fridge Network, including a map of fridge locations and advice for those interested in setting up a Community Fridge can be found at www.hubbub.org.uk/communityfridgenetwork Back to Archived News